HKAN: Hierarchical Kolmogorov-Arnold Network without Backpropagation: Conclusion

 \section{Conclusion}

 This study introduces the Hierarchical Kolmogorov-Arnold Network as an efficient and interpretable alternative to traditional backpropagation-based NNs, particularly KAN.
-By employing a randomized learning approach based on linear regression and a hierarchical multi-stacking architecture, HKAN eliminates the need for iterative gradient-based training, reducing computational complexity while maintaining or even enhancing accuracy and stability.
+By employing a randomized learning approach based on linear regression and a hierarchical multi-stacking architecture, HKAN eliminates the need for iterative gradient-based training, reducing {training time} while maintaining or even enhancing accuracy and stability.

 The empirical evaluation demonstrates that HKAN performs competitively across diverse regression tasks, effectively capturing complex relationships within data.
 Additionally, its built-in mechanism for estimating input variable importance enhances interpretability, making it a valuable tool for applications requiring transparency and explainability.
 The flexibility of HKAN in terms of basis functions and architecture allows it to adapt to varying complexities of target functions, further establishing its potential for real-world applications.